japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerWorker.md

   shuffleId: Int): Array[MapStatus]
 ----

-`getStatuses` finds xref:scheduler:MapStatus.adoc[MapStatuses] for the input `shuffleId` in the <<mapStatuses, mapStatuses>> internal cache and, when not available, fetches them from a remote xref:scheduler:MapOutputTrackerMaster.adoc[MapOutputTrackerMaster] (using RPC).
+`getStatuses` finds scheduler:MapStatus.md[MapStatuses] for the input `shuffleId` in the <<mapStatuses, mapStatuses>> internal cache and, when not available, fetches them from a remote scheduler:MapOutputTrackerMaster.md[MapOutputTrackerMaster] (using RPC).

 Internally, `getStatuses` first queries the <<mapStatuses, `mapStatuses` internal cache>> and returns the map outputs if found.